sdkmanager

 --update

-Updates all installed packages to the latest versions.
+Updates all installed packages to their latest available versions.

 --include_obsolete

-Includes obsolete packages in the list of available packages.
+Includes obsolete packages in the list output when used with --list.

 DESCRIPTION